sjliu68/Orbita-Hyperspectral-Imagery-to-Top-of-Atmosphere-Reflectance/README.md

 - In my implementation, the 1985 Wehrli Standard Extraterrestrial Solar Irradiance Spectrum is chosen because it is the first spectrum that came to my eyes.

 - A set ot the *ESUN* values of Zhuhai-1 hyperspectral sensors is provided here as *esun_obt.xlsx*

+## Usage
+- unzip all the Zhuhai-1 hyperspectral data to one directory (path)
+- change all three arguments in the script

+### three arguments
+- path: the one directory saving all the hyperspectral data
+- esunfile: obt_esun.xlsx file
+- outputpath: output data location

 ## To do